mhu/shadows-and-alchemy/GDD.md

 ## UI

-The player's remaining lives are displayed underneath the character's model.
+The player's remaining health is displayed underneath the character's model.
 The tutorial level uses three sprites that explain to the player how the game's mechanics work.
-When the game is completed or the player loses all lives, a game over screen including a retry button and a quit button is shown.
+When the game is completed or the player's health is depleted, a game over screen with the game completion time and a retry button is shown.

 ## Game Controls